-I have subjected this document to the University's text-matching and/or similaritychecking procedures and I consider it to be free of any form of plagiarism.
+I have subjected this document to the University's text-matching and/or similarity-checking procedures and I consider it to be free of any form of plagiarism.

-Signature:

 Date:

 13 DECLARATION BY SUPERVISOR(S)

-I am satisfied that I have given the candidate the necessary supervision in respect of this proposal and that it meets the University's requirements in respect of postgraduate research proposals.
+I am satisfied that I have given the candidate the this proposal and that it meets the University postgraduate research proposals. • •

-I have read and approved the final version of this proposal and it is submitted with my consent.
+I have read and approved the final version of my consent. this proposal and it is submitted with

 Signature: Signature:

 Print Name: Print Name:

 Date: Date: